weavedb/wao/README.md

 })
 ```

-The entire available fields for transactions as in a graphql query are as follows.
+The entire available fields for blocks as in a graphql query are as follows.

 ```js
 const block_fields = `{ id timestamp height previous }`